Lucj0/EsportsAPI/README.md

 - **EF Core DbContext** is the data layer.
 Entities map to tables through code-first migrations.

 Domain outcomes are communicated across the service boundary with a result pattern: services return a status enum (and a DTO on success) rather than throwing exceptions or speaking HTTP, and the controller maps each outcome to the right response.

+## Authentication and authorization

+The API uses JWT bearer authentication.
+A user registers (their password is hashed with BCrypt and never stored in plain text) and logs in; on a successful login the API returns a signed JWT carrying the user's id, username, and role.
+The client sends that token as an `Authorization: Bearer <token>` header on later requests, and the API validates the signature and expiry and reads the role claim to authorize the action.

+Two roles gate access:

+- **Organizer**: create tournaments and teams, and drive the lifecycle (lock, start, complete).
+- **Participant**: register a team into a tournament.
+- **Public**: read endpoints (list and get) require no token.

+Registration always creates a Participant; the role is never accepted from the client.
+An existing user can be promoted to Organizer through a dedicated endpoint by supplying a shared secret key held in configuration.
+Because a JWT is issued at login, a role change takes effect on the user's next login.

+Unauthenticated requests to protected endpoints return `401 Unauthorized`; authenticated requests without the required role return `403 Forbidden`.

 ## Domain model